English Resources

 Parliamentary Petition Project

-PURPOSE: We use petitions to educate parliamentarians and our local communities about the urgency of the climate crisis and solutions to improve the Greenhouse Gas Pollution Pricing Act as well as other policies that redirect financial flows, amd cap emissions.
-There has been a special request from youth to support a petition too.
+PURPOSE: We use paper parliamentary petitions to educate parliamentarians and our local communities about the urgency of the climate crisis and solutions to improve the Greenhouse Gas Pollution Pricing Act as well as other policies that redirect financial flows, amd cap emissions.

 Federal Emissions Cap (Word)